Key takeaways:

 Circles

 Rarely, eye floaters can be caused by more serious issues, such as a retinal tear or retinal detachment.
-In these cases, immediate attention is needed to prevent further damage to the retina, which can lead to blindness.
+In these cases, you’ll need to get medical attention right away to prevent further damage to the retina, which can lead to blindness.

 Are nearsighted